minoTour/minoTour_archive/README.md

 To just download these files ensure that you have GIT configured on your target server.
 Create a directory and type: git clone https://github.com/minoTour/minoTour.git

 To set up a repository that you can pull updates in to, create a new folder and initialise it for git use and set this repository as your origin.
 You then pull down the files and set your branch to the master version.
+Unless you know what you are doing you should not use the develop branch at this time.

 git init